401-advanced-javascript-kimball/seattle-javascript-401d32/curriculum/class-42/lab/README.md

 ###  Delivery

-In addition to the End User documentation noted in the app requirements, you will be presenting your application live to the class.

 Prepare a good working demo, be ready to jump into code sample and answer questions related to "How the heck did you do that??"